videogorillas/vgplayer-api/Player.md

 Supported event types:
 - `fullscreen` player enters/exits full screen mode.
 Boolean status is passed to the handler.
 - `timeupdate` playback position changes. `TimeSample` object is passed to the handler.
 - `load` player is ready, media is loaded.
 Can be added right after Player instance creation.
+Player instance is passed to the handler.
 - `play` playback state.
 Boolean value is passed to the handler: `true` when playback has been started, `false` when paused.
 - `timeline` timeline updates. [`Timeline`](Timeline.md) instance is passed to the handler.
 Fired on duration change.
 - `error` player errors.
 Exception instance is passed to the handler.